Jenny is serving Thanksgiving dinner to her family. Her husband asks:

 - Make you feel inferior to others

-- Cause you disappointment and distrust into your abilities and skills
+- Cause you disappointment and distrust in your abilities and skills

 - Stop trying again or finishing what you started